Almond butter versus peanut butter. Which is the healthier choice?

 Health gurus argue that it's important to consume at least 60% alkaline-producing foods in order to maintain a balanced diet.
 If one's Ph levels aren't in balance the body has a hard time absorbing vitamins, minerals, and other important food nutrients.
 In short, Ph affects everything.
 In contrast acidic foods can be damaging and a variety of physical problems and diseases can be caused from acidic intake (some go as far to say that an acidic ph can cause cancer--see below caveat).
 Peanuts rate very high in acidity.
 This site provides a nice summary of low vs high acidity in foods.

 CAVEAT: While there is some scientific research regarding the potential dangers of an acidic diet, it is hardly conclusive.
-This article by the American Institute for Cancer Research summarizes the risks and notes that what you eat certainly affects your cancer risk, BUT the acidity/alkalinity of the foods is not the factor.
+This medical article summarizes the risks and notes that what you eat certainly affects your cancer risk, BUT the acidity/alkalinity of the foods is not the factor.

 How do the prices compare?
 There is a significant price difference (usually $3-4 bucks) between the spreads.
 Peanut butter is the cheaper of the two.
 At Trader Joe's a jar of the almond stuff costs $4.99 while regular peanut butter only costs $1.79.
 If you want organic it's $2.99.
 So at Trader Joe's you're getting a bargain.
 If you shop elsewhere almond butter can cost up to $13.00 a jar.
 Generally organic butters are more expensive.
 With almond butter you're paying more for the quality.
 And remember places like Whole Foods allow you to grind your own.
 Now that is fresh!